-Tree protected by a covenant or a consent notice on a Certificate of Title
+Tree protected by a covenant or a consent notice on a Record of Title

-Order a Certificate of Title from the LINZ to find out if a tree is protected under a consent notice or a covenant on the property title.
+Order a Record of Title from the LINZ to find out if a tree is protected under a consent notice or a covenant on the property title.